propublica/column-setter/README.md

 }
 ```

-You can also optionally include `overlay` as a second argument, which will put a translucent overlay of the column structure on top of your layout so you can make sure everything is lining up correctly:
+You can also optionally include `overlay` as a second argument, which will put a translucent overlay of the grid on top of your layout so you can make sure everything is lining up correctly:

 ```scss
 @include grid( main-content, overlay );